 Each episode, our host Dave Jackson goes face-to-face with a senior marketer from a leading Australian brand.
 MarCast digs deep into their approach to strategy, branding, customer, tech, team leadership and more.

-Episodes 15: Trent Innes, Australia and Asia managing director at Xero
+Episodes 15 and 16: Trent Innes, Australia and Asia managing director at Xero

 In episode 15, MarCast host Dave Jackson speaks with Innes on Xero’s origins as a New Zealand startup; perspectives on marketing from an MD; how a high-growth company uses marketing; reflections on six years of growth; marketing budgets; social media and business growth; weaving Xero’s story and customer engagement; localising for global markets; managing a high-growth company; things that scale over time (purpose, values and behaviour); the ‘beautiful business’ brand; making accounting fun for small businesses; empowering your people; the ‘moving a market’ mentality; and our usual six questions in 60 seconds.